ajinkyaambatwar/Image-detection/README.md

 # Image-detection

-The Repository consists of modelling Of CNN architecture using keras with tensirfloe background.
+The Repository consists of modelling Of CNN architecture using keras with tensorflow background.
 We are dealing woth image classification as cat or dog from given input image.

 ## About Dataset